Phantom568/Raion/README.md

 # Raion

-I decided to make this public as it has been being passed arround in private for a while and people think they are cool for having it.
+I decided to make this public as it has been being passed around in private for a while and people think they are cool for having it.

 # What is raion?